 Over more than three decades, Dinesh has refined a practice of meticulous attention — to line, to colour, to composition, and to the stories being told.
 His works draw from the traditional themes of Shrinathji's divine life: the monsoon seasons, the lotus blooms, the cows and cowherd narratives of Vrindavan.
 Each piece is rendered in vibrant natural pigments, a technique that demands patience, knowledge, and reverence.

 Beyond his own artistry, Dinesh is equally committed to the survival of Pichwai as a living tradition.
-He actively mentors younger artists, transmitting not only technique but the deeper ethos of this heritage — that the artist is, first and foremost, a devotee.
+He actively mentors younger artists, transmitting not only technique but the deeper ethos of this heritage.
 In 2019, the Government of India honoured him with the National Award, recognising both his skill and his lifetime of dedication to one of Rajasthan's most revered artistic legacies.